Niko1444/SpaceGuardian_v1.0/README.md

 **Main Feature:**

 - Play, Restart, Pause
+- Spawning Enemies
+- Controlling the Player
-- Generate piece
+- Play field
 - Sound
-- Play field

 **Extra feature:**

-- Undo state
-- Hold piece
-- Next piece
-- Ghost piece
-- Score board
+- Choosing Player
-- Game Speed, Level, Set Difficulty
+- Leaderboard Ranking (Real-time-update for multiplayer)
-- UI (Responsive)
+- GUI
-- Mobile Support (Ipad only)
+- Mobile Support

 **Future feature:**

-- User Score Database
-- Change color or theme by user
-- User ranking
-- Optimize for mobile user
-- More Game Animation
+- More upgrades, more types of enemy
+- Special skills for each "Player"

 ## Challenges <a name="challenges"></a> ✴️

-- Most of the team members are not familiar with Web environment
+- First time developing in the web environment for most of the members
-- Problems with the IDE, Canvas
+- Problems with the bundler (webpack), compiler (babel)
+- ES6 syntax sometimes confusing and strict in casing
 - Problems when applying Data Structures and Algorithms in project
-- And some other smaller issues...
+- And some other minor issues...

 ### What we have learned :pencil:

-Soft skills: works in GitHub, Google docs, Google slides,...
+Soft skills: Teamworking, Communicating
-Main skills: Debugs, Team work
+Developing skills: Debugging, Deploying
-Knowledge: HTML, CSS, JavaScript, Data Structures, Algorithms, UI design, Thesis report, Git and Github Usage
+Knowledge: HTML, CSS, JavaScript, Phaser Framework, Webpack bundler, Babel compiler, Web Deploying, Data Structures and Algorithms, UI design, Thesis report, Git and Github Usage

 ## UML Class Diagram <a name="uml"></a> 📄